 The COVID-19 situation remains unpredictable.
 For many of us it poses significant financial challenges, including loss of income and unemployment.
-As social isolating measures to slow the progress of the disease in our communities become more rigorous, many people will be experiencing anxiety.

 If you’re experiencing mental or emotional distress, call Lifeline on 13 11 14 or Beyond Blue on 1300 224 636, for support.

-Firstly, if you’ve never worked from home or haven’t in a long time, it can be difficult to get into a rhythm and remain focussed and productive.
+Looking after your mental well-being during these stricter measures of isolation is important.
+If you’ve never worked from home or haven’t in a long time, it can be difficult to get into a rhythm and remain focussed and productive.

 We’ve put together some mental well-being tips to help you cope in these unusual times.